bcoin-org/bcoin-org.github.io/guides-markdown/browser.md

 a standard web browser like Chrome or Firefox.
 We use `webpack` to compile the library.
 This process resolves all the `require()` statements that a NodeJS server can follow but a browser can not.
-Webpack is also configured to use `-browser` versions of some modules for things like the database and cryptography.
+Webpack is also configured to use `-browser` versions of some modules for things like databases and cryptography.
 Finally, it compresses the code by renaming functions and variables, and removing as much whitespace as possible.
 The entire bcoin codebase compresses down to around 1.5 MB!